Cameroceras: Size

+Shell structure

 Cameroceras shown feeding on an Aphetoceras, while a quartet of Cyclostomiceras swim by.

-Cameroceras is a cephalopod, the same group of molluscs that includes the octopuses, squids and cuttlefish.
+Cameroceras is a cephalopod, the same group of mollusks that includes the octopuses, squids, and cuttlefish.
 The only portion of the animal to fossilize is the shell (formally known as the conch).
 Like other orthoconic nautiloids, Cameroceras had a narrow conical shell with smooth, simple sutures dividing a series of septa (internal chambers).
 In cross-section, the shell may be perfectly circular or slightly depressed (elliptical, wider than tall).

 The position of the siphuncle varies, but in most species it runs close to the lower edge of the shell.
-In some species the siphuncle is voluminous, reaching a diameter equal to half of the shell diameter.
+In some species, the siphuncle is voluminous, reaching a diameter equal to half of the shell diameter.
 The siphuncle is filled with stacked funnel-shaped concretions known as endocones, which have a simple conical form in Cameroceras.
 A thin endosiphuncular tube passes through the apex of each endocone, in the lower part of the siphuncle.
-The surface of the siphuncle is supported by septal necks which are holochoanitic, meaning that they fully sheath the siphuncle and extend all the way between each septum.
+The surface of the siphuncle is supported by septal necks, which are holochoanitic, meaning that they fully sheath the siphuncle and extend all the way between each septum.
 The main difference between Cameroceras and Endoceras is that Cameroceras lacks annulations (thin concentric rings) on the outer surface of the shell.

 From comparison with living cephalopods, particularly the shelled nautilus, some inferences about the biology of Cameroceras can be made.
-The head of the animal would have been soft muscular tissue situated at the opening of the shell, with the mantle (sheath-like body wall) lying within the shell for protection.
+The head of the animal would have been soft, muscular tissue situated at the opening of the shell, with the mantle (sheath-like body wall) lying within the shell for protection.
 Tentacles would have grown from the base of the head, and these tentacles would have been used to seize and manipulate prey.
-At the base of these tentacles within the buccal mass (analogous to the mouth) a hard keratinous beak would have bitten into the bodies of its prey, and is assumed to have been strong enough to breach the prey's exoskeleton or shell.
-Modern cephalopods beaks contain a radula, or 'toothed' tongue, which is used to rasp out soft tissue from within the prey's shell.
+At the base of these tentacles within the buccal mass (analogous to the mouth), a hard keratinous beak would have bitten into the bodies of its prey, and is assumed to have been strong enough to breach the prey's exoskeleton or shell.
+Modern cephalopods' beaks contain a radula, or 'toothed' tongue, which is used to rasp out soft tissue from within the prey's shell.